anusaclubs/anusaclubs.github.io/docs/events/accessibility-guidelines.md

 ---

 # Club Accessibility Guidelines
-*With thanks to the [Disabilities Students Association](https://anusa.com.au/advocacy/anu-disabilities-student-association/).*
+*With thanks to the [Disabilities Student Association](https://anusa.com.au/advocacy/anu-disabilities-student-association/).*

 ## What is accessibility?
 *   The design of products, devices, services or environments for people with a disability.